-A non-resettable hour meter with a minimum display capability of 9,999 hours shall be installed upon engine installation, or by no later than January 1, 2005, on all engines subject to all or part of the requirements of sections 93115.6.
-93115.7, or 93115.8(a) unless the District determines on a case-by-case basis that a non-resettable hour meter with a different minimum display capability is appropriate in consideration of the historical use of the engine and the owner or operator's compliance history.

-The following condition will be included on the permit:

-{4749} This engine shall be equipped with a non-resettable hour meter with a minimum display capability of 9,999 hours, unless the District determines that a non-resettable hour meter with a different minimum display capability is appropriate in consideration of the historical use of the engine and the owner or operator's compliance history.
+A non-resettable hour meter with a minimum display capability of 9,999 hours shall be installed upon engine installation, or by no later than January 1, 2005, on all engines subject to all or part of the requirements of sections 93115.6, 93115.7, or 93115.8(a) unless the District determines on a case-by-case basis that a non-resettable hour meter with a different minimum display capability is appropriate in consideration of the historical use of the engine and the owner or operator's compliance history. {4749} This engine shall be equipped with a non-resettable hour meter with a minimum display capability of 9,999 hours, unless the District determines that a non-resettable hour meter with a different minimum display capability is appropriate in consideration of the historical use of the engine and the owner or operator's compliance history.
+[District Rule 4702 and 17 CCR 93115] An owner or operator shall maintain monthly records of the following: emergency use hours of operation; maintenance and testing hours of operation; hours of operation for emission testing; initial start-up testing hours; hours of operation for all other uses; and the type of fuel used.
+All records shall be retained for a minimum of 60 months.
+The following conditions will be included on the permit: {3496} The permittee shall maintain monthly records of emergency and non-emergency operation.
+Records shall include the number of hours of emergency operation, the date and number of hours of all testing and maintenance operations, the purpose of the operation (for example: load testing, weekly testing, rolling blackout, general area power outage, etc.) and records of operational characteristics monitoring.
+For units with automated testing systems, the operator may, as an alternative to keeping records of actual operation for testing purposes, maintain a readily accessible written record of the automated testing schedule.
+[District Rule 4702 and 17 CCR 93115] {3475} All records shall be maintained and retained on-site for a minimum of five (5) years, and shall be made available for District inspection upon request.
 [District Rule 4702 and 17 CCR 93115]

-An owner or operator shall maintain monthly records of the following: emergency use hours of operation: maintenance and testina hours operation; hours of operation for emission testing; initial start-up testing hours; hours of operation for all other uses; and the type of fuel used.
-All records shall be retained for a minimum of 36 months.

-The following condition will be included on the permit:

-• {3496} The permittee shall maintain monthly records of emergency and non-emergency operation.
-Records shall include the number of hours of emergency operation, the date and number of hours of all testing and maintenance operations, the purpose of the operation (for example: load testing, weekly testing, rolling blackout, general area power outage, etc.) and records of operational